Pavel-research/raml-specs-separated/metamodel.md

  * `object properties`  - properties whose range is a type describing a `Fragment`.
  * `scalar properties`  - properties whose range is a scalar data type.

-values can have annotations associated with it.
-Annotations are not considered to be part of the value shape and are stored separately. **Describe what annotations are**
+values can have annotations associated with it. annotations are not considered to be part of the value shape and are stored separately. **Describe what annotations are**

 We use RAML Types to define shape(structure) of the `Fragments`.
 Some of fragments and properties may have additional semantic validation associated with them.